mattermost/docs/source/administration/devops-command-center.rst

 Glossary
 ^^^^^^^^

-* **Incident**: An event requiring the coordinated actions of one or more Mattermost users.
+* **Incident:** An event requiring the coordinated actions of one or more Mattermost users.
 An incident is either ongoing or closed.
-* **Playbook**: A set of steps to execute as part of resolving an incident.
+* **Playbook:** A set of steps to execute as part of resolving an incident.
 It consists of one or more checklists, with each checklist item representing a single step.
-* **Commander**: The Mattermost user currently responsible for transitioning an incident from ongoing to closed.
+* **Commander:** The Mattermost user currently responsible for transitioning an incident from ongoing to closed.
-* **Incident channel**: A Mattermost channel dedicated to real-time conversation about the incident.
+* **Incident channel:** A Mattermost channel dedicated to real-time conversation about the incident.
-* **Incident participant**: A Mattermost user with access to the corresponding incident channel.
+* **Incident participant:** A Mattermost user with access to the corresponding incident channel.
-* **The RHS**: The incident list and incident details displayed on the right hand side of the webapp.
+* **The RHS:** The incident list and incident details displayed on the right hand side of the webapp.
 Clicking an incident from the list in the RHS surfaces details of the selected incident.
 It is not available on mobile.
-* **The Backstage**: The full-screen analytics and configuration screens accessible from the webapp.
+* **Incident backstage:** The full-screen analytics and configuration screens accessible from the webapp.
 It is not available on mobile.
+* **Active incident:** An incident that has not been ended.